Ayaka-kamisato-0/Ayaka-kamisato-0.github.io/docs/index.md

 bit maps are not the original way of representing pictures since they take up much space

-the hardpiece which in chargr of transforming from numbers to characters is the original form of GPU
+the hardpiece which is in charge of transforming from numbers to characters is the original form of GPU

 ### development of cs during the cold war